TheLazySquid/Gimloader/README.md

 ## Known Issues

-Sometimes the script will not get loaded in time to intercept some important modules, which can prevent some plugins from work.
+Sometimes the script will not get loaded in time to intercept some important modules, which can prevent some plugins from working.
 I'm trying to come up with a solution, but for now please hang tight.

 ## Development